nosas/blog/toonvision/classification/article.md

 That doesn't stop the model from identifying the Toon's pink hat and shoes and correctly labeling the image.
 Unfortunately, the Toon's facial features are barely activated.

-It would be ideal for the Toon's features (face and gloves) to be the prominent feature indicators in the model, but that's not possible with our small dataset.
+It would be ideal for Toon's facial features and gloves to be the prominent feature indicators in the model, but that's not possible with our small dataset.
 </details>

 <details>